Gowy offers a petrol station at the side of the A51, forming the only signed service area between Chester and Stoke-on-Trent.

 Euro Garages rebranded the site to Esso in 2019 after over 50 years of being a BP site.

 Less than half a mile to the west of here on the opposite side of the road was the Littleton branch of Little Chef which traded from the 1970s to 2004 before being closed.
-The Little Chef later reopened in 2006 before closing again in 2010 and has since been demolished.
+The Little Chef later reopened in 2006 before closing again in 2010 and was been demolished in 2015.